 Much like CPR, the fundamentals of QPR are easily learned and the application may save a life.
 The more gatekeepers trained in these skills, the more lives will be saved.

 Research shows that the majority of those who attempt suicide show warning signs.
 Yet, those in a position to do something about it are often reluctant to get involved.
 Suicide is an uncomfortable topic and can lead a potential helper to denial.
 Overcoming denial is an important step.
 People who are thinking about suicide are not necessarily being irrational.
 They view it as a solution to their problems.
 Gatekeepers can help them realize there are other solutions

 - Step 1: Ask a Question “Are you thinking about suicide?”

 - Step 2: Persuade them to get help

 - Step 3: Refer them to a mental health professional (add)

 In less than two hours, you can learn skills on how to help prevent suicide.
 A certified QPR instructor can come to your home, business, or faith community to conduct a free QPR training (minimum of five people).

 Mental Health First Aid is an 8-hour training course that teaches you how to help someone who is developing a mental health problem or experiencing a mental health crisis.
 The training helps you identify, understand, and respond to signs of addictions and mental illnesses.

-Email or call Mona Griffin to register for Mental Health First Aid.
+Email or call Terryll Stromberg to register for Mental Health First Aid.